dodopizza/httpclient-resilience-policies/README.md

         .AddJsonClient(...)         // HttpClientFactory to build JsonClient provided by the library with all defaults
     ```

-2. Add resilience policy with default settings to existing HttpClient
+2. Add resilience policies with default settings to existing HttpClient

     ```csharp
     using Dodo.HttpClientResiliencePolicies;